mackadamian/mailbeez-documentation/pages/03.documentation/05.configbeez/10.config_shopvoting/default.en.md

 This popular module is developed by [www.web4design.de](http://www.web4design.de/) in close cooperation with MailBeez.

-Plays well together with [Shopvoting Invitation Advanced](/documentation/mailbeez/shoprating_advanced/) module with auto-login, frequent-buyer recognition and more pro features
+Plays well together with [Shoprating Invitation Advanced](/documentation/mailbeez/shoprating_advanced/) module with auto-login, frequent-buyer recognition and more pro features

 ### Installation